cgross/grunt-lib-istanbul/README.md

 Integrating Istanbul code coverage via `grunt-lib-istanbul` is simple.
 This library exports 3 methods:

-* instrument(filesSrc,options) - Pass the configure files for the task runner and your task options.
+* `instrument(filesSrc,options)` - Pass the configured files for the task runner and your task options.
 The `filesSrc` argument should be `this.filesSrc` directly from your test runner task.
 The `options` argument should be the test runner task's grunt options unaltered.
 More information about options further down.
 This method returns a list of instrumented files that the test runner should use instead of the passed in `filesSrc`.
-* writeReport(coverageJson,options) - `coverageJson` is the data produced by Istanbul and needs to be sent from the PhantomJS instance back to the test runner task code.
+* `writeReport(coverageJson,options)` - `coverageJson` is the data produced by Istanbul and needs to be sent from the PhantomJS instance back to the test runner task code.
 The `options` argument should be the test runner task's grunt options unaltered.
-* cleanUp() - Cleans up the temp directory containing the instrumented files.
+* `cleanUp()` - Cleans up the temp directory containing the instrumented files.
 Call after you create the report.

 You'll need to call `instrument` and use the returned instrumented files array as the source files under test by the test runner.
-When the test runner runs these instrumented files as part of the test run, a `__coverage__` global var is created.
+When the test runner runs these instrumented files as part of the test run, a `__coverage__` global var is created in the PhantomJS instance.
 This data must be passed back to the test runner so it may be passed in turn to `writeReport`.
 Finally, you should call `cleanUp` after you've written the report.

 ## Options